-The legislation regulating the institute of lease has seen a number of developments over the years.
+The legislation regulating the institute of the lease has seen a number of developments over the years.
 For instance, prior to the amendments introduced in 2010, there was no obligation imposed on the parties to a lease to draw up a written lease agreement.
 At the time, it was common practice for the lessor and the lessee to merely keep track of payments by recording them into a rent book.

 The 2010 amendments introduced other changes; such as; establishing a minimum rent amount in respect of residential leases and introducing formalities that must be observed for a lease agreement to be valid at law.

-This legislation regulating lease agreements has now been amended through the enactment of the “Private Residential Leases Act” (Chapter 604 of the Laws of Malta) which was introduced primarily to ensure standards of fairness, clarity and predictability in contractual relations between lessors and lessees.
+This legislation regulating lease agreements has now been amended through the enactment of the “Private Residential Leases Act” (Chapter 604 of the Laws of Malta) which was introduced primarily to ensure standards of fairness, clarity, and predictability in contractual relations between lessors and lessees.

 The Private Residential Leases Act applies to private residential leases that are entered into or renewed after the 1st day of January 2020.
 The amendments brought about by the new Act include a rehash of the formalities required for a lease agreement to be valid at law.
 These are: